 Employment: Graduates often enter into government or non-profit organizations working with a variety of people and situations.
 Some graduates have also started for-profit businesses with a socially conscious mission such as clothing stores and coffee shops that sell only fair-trade products.

-Graduate School: Most graduates with this degree pursue graduate education in sociology, education or student development.
+Graduate School: Most graduates graduates with this degree often pursue graduate education in sociology, criminal justice/law, political science, education, anthropology, psychology, social work, geography and planning, or student development.

 Engagement Outside the Classroom